-Comparing Immunisation-Boosting Regimens for COVID-19 Upon Initiation of immunosuppressive Therapies (CIRCUIT) Study
+Comparing Immunisation-Boosting Regimens for COVID-19 Upon Initiation of immunosuppressive Therapies Study

 We know that patients on moderate to severe forms of immunosuppressive therapy can have less that optimal responses to COVID-19 vaccine boosters.
 Few studies have investigated the best time to give vaccine boosters in people facing new immunosuppression, for example as part of treatment for haematological malignancies or autoimmune/inflammatory conditions.

-The CIRCUIT Study involves a collaborative research network, with participants being invited to participate from Blacktown, Westmead, Concord, St Vincent's Hospital and Royal Prince Alfred Hospitals being invited to participate.
+The CIRCUIT Study involves a collaborative research network, with participants being invited to participate from Blacktown, Westmead, Concord, St Vincent's Hospital and Royal Prince Alfred Hospitals.

 The CIRCUIT Study will provide important information on vaccine booster timing around the commencement of moderate to severe immunosuppression.
-This will be relevant to COVID-19 vaccines but also to more traditional forms of vaccine e.g. the diphtheria-tetanus vaccine.
-The ultimate goal of the CIRCUIT Study is to provide a rational evidence base to inform future national vaccination guidelines for at-risk groups.
+This will be relevant to COVID-19 vaccines but also to more traditional forms of vaccine e.g. the diptheria-tetanus vaccine.
+The ultimate goal of the CIRCUIT Study is to provide a rationale evidence base to inform future national vaccination guidelines for at-risk groups.

 • Western Sydney Local Health District